 Losing your driver’s license due to a suspension is a costly penalty.
 Drivers face several costs when it comes time to reinstate their licenses.
 In addition to hefty fees, losing your driver’s license can affect many areas of your life, including the job you rely upon to pay those fees and support yourself and your family.
 A report based on Prison Policy Initiative’s research reveals that suspending licenses for nonviolent drug convictions does not help people get back on their feet after paying their debt to society since license suspensions have zero effect on deterring drug crime.

 What problems does suspending a driver’s license for drug offenses solve?

 Suspending licenses for nonviolent drug offenses in Florida simply creates more problems.
 The “tough on crime” approach to drug crimes that developed in the 1980s has not been effective in reducing the number of drug offenses committed.
-In addition, it takes away from the taxpayer money and government resources necessary to keep our roads safe.
+In addition, it takes away from the taxpayer money and government resources necessary to keep the roads safe.
 Finally, being able to keep a job is one of the top ways offenders can stay out of jail.
 When your license is suspended and you are forced to rely on unreliable public transportation, it can be challenging to keep a job.
 Not having stable employment is fodder for repeat drug offenses.

 Fight for Your License

 While other states have allowed judges to use discretion when suspending licenses for drug crimes, license suspension is mandatory in Florida.
 A drug conviction is just one of many non-driving related offenses for which you can lose your driving privileges.
 If you are charged with a drug crime in West Palm Beach you can expect to have your license suspended if you do not seek prompt legal counsel from an experienced drug crime attorney.
 Call 561-622-5575 or contact us for a free legal consultation with attorney Brian Gabriel.